Chapter 2 – Piano

 I don’t look up either.

 As I, Leerie, swing my leg over the window sill, I turn to Valkyrie and the piano.
-The moment holds and etches itself somewhere safe for a future time.
+The moment holds and etches itself into somewhere safe for a future time.
 For Valkyrie this is the beginning of that explosion called music.
 The door is open, an invitation offered, from sound to heart and heart to sound, and then the sensory, synesthetic colours all gush in.
-The music is a place that is strangely left alone by Valkyrie for years at a time.
-A place that can be too strong to dwell in and too overwhelming to touch.
+The music is a place, that in later years, was strangely left alone by Valkyrie.
+A place that could be too strong to dwell in and too overwhelming to touch.
 A place that can be starved and forgotten.
-A place that brings a sense of focus, freedom and being- immersion with every note, beat and song.
+But it is the place that brings a sense of focus, freedom and absorption with every note, beat and melody.

-Valkyrie has no traumatic memory of the day her piano left, as her person-status did not warrant an opinion, on any matter.
-All decisions, be it major, minor, or mostly off-key, were made without her consultation and consideration; like walking on new cement and leaving no trace.
+Valkyrie has no traumatic memory of the day her piano left, as her person-status did not warrant a place or an opinion, on any matter.
+All decisions, be it major, minor, or mostly off-key, were made without her consultation and consideration; she was walking on new cement and leaving no trace.
 However for that whole 6 months from 7 to 7.5 years of age she was a musician.
-Her repertoire comprised of ‘Dana’s tune’ and other ‘inspired’ tunes.
+Her repertoire comprised of ‘Dana’s part-tune’ and other ‘inspired’ tunes.
 These tunes were driven by resonance and volume crossing over and through each other like skaters on an ice rink.
-The piano top lifted, one buttock resting partly on the piano stool with the opposite hip angling down and her foot reaching to the sustain pedal, like a brick on the accelerator.
-Her wiry little fingers would press down on the keys hard creating powerful reverberations that would boomerang and chorus around in her head.
+The piano top lifted, one buttock resting on the piano stool corner with the opposite hip angling down and her foot reaching to the sustain pedal, like a brick on the accelerator.
+Her wiry little fingers would press down on the keys hard, creating powerful reverberations that would boomerang and chorus around in her head.
 On occasion she would slam down both little splayed hands on too many low and high notes, up and down in perfect drummer’s rhythm, and the sound would cyclone around in her bedroom.

 What happened next, is vague.
-Valkyrie played the tune but soon found herself wandering back down the hill back to her home.
+Valkyrie played the tune but soon found herself wandering back down the hill and back home.
 She wipes her face of the memory, not quite digesting the force of the piano teacher’s mocking tone.
 She cannot remember the words.
-Moments like these can mark a young mind forever and dreams disappear like water on sand.
-Valkyrie wished she had asked to use the bathroom so she could have peed all over the beautifully tiled floor.
-There will be no next time.
+Moments like these can mark a young mind and dreams forever and they can disappear like water on sand.
+Valkyrie wished she had asked to use the bathroom so she could have peed all over the blue and white tiled floor.
+There will never be a next time.

 The teacher was half-right about the importance of practice and theory.
-But the beginner’s piano tunes would no doubt become unbearably monotonous and unsustainably boring.
-This became apparent as she began to steamroller-demonstrate these tunes, with a sweep of her large hips onto the piano stool next to Valkyrie, almost knocking her to the floor.
+But the beginner’s piano tunes from the elementary piano book would no doubt become unbearably monotonous and unsustainably boring.
+This became apparent to Valkyrie as the teacher, with a sweep of her large hips onto the piano stool next to Valkyrie and almost knocking her to the floor, began to steamroller through.
+These tunes had no sustain, were in major happy chords and a bit ‘Ken Done’.
 Hence the desire to pee on the bathroom floor.
-Also, piano lessons require an interested parent.
-This was in short supply.
+An after thought, piano lessons require an interested parent and that was in short supply.